American History

 I only drove a small section of the scenic byway before heading to the airport in Minneapolis, but apparently, some people take it for the full length according to the stickers on this van (below).

 Frankly speaking, the natural beauty of the river and its valley is rather mediocre compared to other rivers such as Colorado, so don't expect to see much in that regard.
-Of course, there are a number of parks along the way, some of them - with great views from the top of a cliff.
+Of course, there are many parks along the way, some of them - with great views from the top of a cliff.

 However, what fascinates people when it comes to the Mississippi River is its human history.